What’s the difference between MLS Policy Statement 8.0 and the Clear Cooperation Policy?

 It has been noted that the policy is not a “coming soon” ban.
 However, if an MLS does not adopt a “coming soon” status, participants of that MLS will not be able to take “coming soon” listings.
 If an MLS wishes to allow “coming soon” listings, are they required to adopt such status?

 Neither the Clear Cooperation Policy nor any existing NAR MLS Policy requires the adoption of a “coming soon” status, “delayed status,” or similar handling.
 Implementation is left to a local determination.
 MLSs across the country have adopted “coming soon” as part of their Clear Cooperation Policy implementation, while others have decided not to.
 As such, whether an MLS wishes to allow for “coming soon” statuses in their market placed remains a local determination.

-Will the policy apply to listings taken prior to May 1 if the public marketing doesn’t occur until after May 1?
+Does the policy apply to listings taken prior to May 1 if the public marketing didn’t occur until after May 1?

-The Clear Cooperation Policy would apply to those listings taken on or after the date of the local adoption of the policy.
+The Clear Cooperation Policy applies to listings taken on or after the date of the local adoption of the policy.

 Does the policy interfere with the fiduciary duty owed to a seller if the seller does not want the property in the MLS but does want to publicly market the property?